Dutch Treat Strain

 The sophisticated scent of Dutch Treat is dominated by limonene and humulene, which combine to create the earthy base notes of this aroma.

-Potential Positive Effects of Dutch Treat
+Potential Effects of Dutch Treat

 The head high from Dutch Treat comes quickly.
 You'll feel uplifted, joyful, and even euphoric, all as your body warms from head to toe.
 You'll be very content, feel a bit talkative but also very spacey.
 Dutch Treat has a head high in the beginning.
 Usually, Dutch Treat is physically and emotionally felt.

-You might suddenly feel an extreme sense of gratitude and like your stress is melting away.
 Your body will feel floaty and lightweight, but not tired.
 If you smoke a higher dosage, you could start to feel sleepy so avoid pushing the limits unless you're solely trying to relax.
 This strain is great for watching movies, cleaning the house or writing.

 Potential Negative Effects of Dutch Treat